Understanding Equipment Cost Calculations for Engineering

 • Total depreciation = $300,000 - $60,000 = $240,000

-Next, we'll find the annual depreciation by dividing the total depreciation by the useful life:
+To find the annual depreciation, we divide the total depreciation by the useful life.
+Here’s the math:

 • Annual depreciation = Total depreciation / Useful life